Why Now?

 Empty Date

-The Next-Generation Small Animal Teaching & Research Hospital program of requirements is sent to the Texas A&M University System Board of Regents.
+The Clinical Veterinary Teaching & Research Complex program of requirements is approved by The Texas A&M University System Board of Regents.

 Empty Date